DeviaVir/zenbot/README.md

 ## add selectors to watch

 - a watch selector is in the form `<exchange>.<pair>`
+- you can list available selectors with `zenbot list-selectors`
 - do `watch` command for each selector you wish to record data for

 (example: `gdax.BTC-USD`)